-Automatic washing machines using hot water and detergent, such as Alconox, can be used, as on uncoated glass.
+Automatic washing machines using hot water and detergent can be used, as on uncoated glass.
 See Pilkington North America, Inc. ATS Bulletin #133 for details on hand washing techniques.

 Razor blades and steel wool must not be used on the coated surface.